Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 We note that for closed $S$-pairs as in \Cref{df:closedSpairs}, the closed immersion $i:Z\rightarrow X$ is necessarily regular with normal bundle $N_{Z/X}$. \end{num}

 \begin{num} Suppose $(X,Z)$ is a closed $S$-pair with the property that $X$ is h-smooth over $S$ in some Nisnevich neighborhood of its closed subscheme $Z$.
-Then, although the cotangent complex $\cL_{X/S}$ might not be a perfect complex on $X$, it restricts by assumption to a perfect complex on a suitable Nisnevich neighborhood of $Z$ in $X$.
+Then, although the cotangent complex $\cL_{X/S}$ might not be a perfect complex on $X$, by assumption, it restricts to a perfect complex on a suitable Nisnevich neighborhood of $Z$ in $X$.
 Thus, one can canonically define $i^{-1} \tau_{X/S}$ as a virtual vector bundle on $Z$ (by choosing an appropriate Nisnevich neighborhood and showing that it is independent of the choice). \end{num} We extend the Morel-Voevodsky homotopy purity theorem as follows, see also \Cref{thm:generalizedhomotopypurity2} for a refinement when $Z$ has smooth crossing singularities.

 \begin{thm} Let $(X,Z)$ be a closed $S$-pair and let $v$ be virtual vector bundle on $X$.
-Then the following hold: \begin{enumerate} \item If $X$ is h-smooth over $S$ in a Nisnevich neighbordhood of $Z$, then there are canonical purity isomorphisms
+Then the following hold: \begin{enumerate} \item If $X$ is h-smooth over $S$ in a Nisnevich neighborhood of $Z$, then there are canonical purity isomorphisms